gray-area/Tools_Techniques/LinuxPrivEsc/SUID.md

 With the correct wordlist and a little luck, John the Ripper can return one or several passwords in cleartext.
-For a more detailed room on John the Ripper, you can visit https://tryhackme.com/room/johntheripper0

-The other option would be to add a new user that has root privileges.
+Another option would be to add a new user that has root privileges.
 This would help us circumvent the tedious process of password cracking.
 Below is an easy way to do it:

 We will need the hash value of the password we want the new user to have.
 This can be done quickly using the openssl tool on Kali Linux.